tanakamura/buildbm/README.md

 Add your favorite package to Buildbm
 ====================================

-Build package directory in packages.
+Create package directory in packages. (like ./packages/foobar-pkg/)

 Add BMconfig and package.py in your package direcotry. and add the 'BMconfig' path to packages/BMconfig.